FlowFuse/website/src/handbook/product/pricing.md

 regardless of if they are assigned to a project or their connection state.
 The team is billed per device at the same rate regardless of tier or number of devices.

 Devices are part of the licensed instances.
-The limit in the open source edition is 50 devices.

 ## Licenses

 From the perspective of licensing the there's an unlicensed edition: open-source.
 This version is always self-managed.
 There's also a licensed version of FlowFuse, this can be self-managed or FlowFuse Managed.
-For FlowFuse managed properties there's 3 tiers; Starter, Premium, and Enterprise.
+For FlowFuse managed properties there's 3 tiers; Starter, Team, and Enterprise.
 The open source edition doesn't require a license key to be uploaded.
-Without a valid license a basic set of features and quantity of instances(50), users(150), teams(50), and devices(50) are available.
+Without a valid license a basic set of features and quantity of instances(5), users(5), teams(5), and devices(5) are available.
 When a license is purchased it provides all of the functionality of the higher plans.
 It's then licensed for a number of Node-RED instances on an annual basis.